 Vintage fiat 500 parked along colorful street

 If you want to have as much freedom as possible to travel around Italy, then nothing is better than renting a car once you arrive.
-Rental cars in Italy not only provide you with the ultimate freedom to explore entirely on your time, but they’re also super affordable!
-If you’ve rented a car elsewhere in the world, such as the United States, for example, you’ll be surprised at how much cheaper it is to rent in Italy.
+Rental cars in Italy provide you with the ultimate freedom to explore entirely on your own time, and they’re also super affordable!
+If you’ve rented a car elsewhere in the world, such as the United States, you’ll be surprised at how much cheaper it is to rent in Italy.

 Once you arrive in Italy, you can rent your car from the airport.
 Depending on when you travel and which company you rent from, you’ll find prices for as little as $10 per day!